niklasengvall/cinanutshell2e/README.md

-# Codeexamples from C in a Nutshell, 2nd edition
+# Code examples from C in a Nutshell, 2nd edition

 Here I have all the sourcecode from the book C in a Nutchell 2e
 Some of the examples I have recoded, added some features and comments.